SC.4.E.6.4

 Save Our Sand--An Engineer/Design Challenge:

-This Engineering Design Challenge is intended to help students apply the concepts of weathering and erosion from SC.4.E.6.4 as they build devices to stop beach erosion.
+This Engineering Design Challenge is intended to help students apply the concepts of weathering and erosion as they build devices to stop beach erosion.
 It is not intended as an initial introduction to this benchmark.

 Type: Lesson Plan